 Over the years, he has won many impressive international and local awards.

 |Danny Paul...
-Photographic Artist
+The Beginnings of a Photographic Artist

 Back in the day, these cars had to be built from scratch, requiring many trips to the lumber yard.
 We didn't have much in the way of woodworking tools, except a saber saw and a circular saw.
 But, Dad had everything I needed for finishing the car at his auto body and paint shop.

 I didn't win the Derby.
 But, I received an award for